Sweet and Savoury Pursuits

 • Salt

-7. Remove one disk from the refrigerator (leave the other one in until you are ready to use it).
+6. Remove one disk from the refrigerator (leave the other one until you are ready to use it).

-8. Place the dough between sheets of waxed paper and roll out the dough to 1/4-inch thickness.
+7. Place the dough between sheets of waxed paper and roll out to ¼-inch thickness.

-13. Cookies can be decorated once they have cooled completely.
-I used ready made royal icing for these cookies, if you want to make your own, here's a royal icing recipe from Fine Cooking.
-Make sure you add the candy before the icing sets.
+12. Cookies can be decorated once they have cooled completely.
+I used ready made royal icing for these cookies, if you want to make your own, here's a royal icing recipe from Preppy Kitchen.
+If you're planning on adding candy make sure you add it before the icing sets.

 Decorated vanilla sugar cookies.